vinaya1699/WGS_ReferenceBased_Automated_Pipeline/README.md

 Alignment to reference genome using BWA-MEM

-BAM processing and duplicate marking using Samtools & Picard
+BAM processing and duplicate marking using Samtools & Picard ; Calculation of genome coverage

 Variant calling using GATK HaplotypeCaller